orsonteodoro/oiledmachine-overlay/README.md

 use.
 Also include minimal llvm runtime sanitizer implementations like -fsanitize-minimal-runtime.

+To get a nice table of vulnerability protection per `<flag>`, ask the AI/LLM this:

+give me a y/n table of what would be protected against for code execution, privilege execution, data tampering, information disclosure, denial of service for `<flag>`.
+Also include performance impact as a normalized decimal multiple.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.